mcavallo-git/Coding/hardware/screws-screwdrivers/slotted-standard_flathead-is-type-of-head_shape_dimensions-sizes.md

       |             `12–14` |                `9.5 mm` |               `3/8"` |
       |             `16–18` |               `11.0 mm` |              `7/16"` |
       |             `18–24` |               `13.0 mm` |               `1/2"` |

 ***

-- ## Word of Warning
-  - ❗ The term `flat-head` has nothing to do with the *drive type* of a screw ❗
-    - `Slotted` (or `standard`) is the correct term to use when describing screws whose drive type is a simple line across the diameter of the screw head
-    - `Flat-head screws` do **NOT** define the driver required to drive the head of a screw (e.g. it does **not** describe the type of screwdriver or driver bit to use)
-    - `Flat-head screws` **DO** define a specific screw head/shank geometry
-      - Specifically, `flat-head screws` are ones which mate flushly with the surface they're being screwed into
-      - See <a href="images/screw-head-types.jpg">screw-head-types.jpg</a> for some common screw head types
-    - Therefore, when attempting to reference a `slotted` or `standard` driver type (*especially* when discussing screws and not drivers), it is best to avoid usage of the term `flat-head` unless you're using the term to define the required mounting flushness of the head of the screw (and not the driver required)

-***